zhaobn/magic-stones/readme.md

 - `experiment/` folder holds the source code for the web experiment.
 See the [Development](#Development) section for more details.

-- Pilot data and preliminary analysis scripts are in the `data/` and `analysis/` folders, all prefixed with dates that data was collected.
+- `data/` holds data for all pilots and mturk experiments.

-- `notes/` folder has some initial modeling ideas.
+- `analysis/` folder is the place for all data cleaning, analysis, stats, plots, and modeling scripts.

-- `asset/` folder stores (an old) demo video clip, participant consent documents, and all raw data.
+- `notes/` folder stores some drafting tex files.

 ## Development